futureledwaba/futureledwaba/README.md

 - 👀 I’m interested in ..computer coding.
 - 🌱 I’m currently learning ...level 2 IT
 - 💞️ I’m looking to collaborate on ...How to hack a bank
-- 📫 How to reach me ...future led web as gmail.com
+- 📫 How to reach me ...futureledwaba@gmail.com

 <!---
 futureledwaba/futureledwaba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.